justCuriousAgain/OMSCS-Book-Club/README.md

 # OMSCS-Book-Club

   * This Repo is organized as a directory per each book.
-Each Directory has two items in it:
+Each directory has two sections in it:
     * Meeting-Notes:
       * This is a summary or the key take-aways from the weekly discussions on the Discord server
     * Insights: